roadsidemultimedia/Docs/customizing/customization-methods.md

 ## Creating a style.less file ##

-In order to The `style.less` file is required in both the <strong>PageLines Customize Plugin</strong> and the <strong>Base Child theme</strong>, in order to add LESS CSS.
+In order to The `style.less` file is required in both the **PageLines Customize Plugin** and the **Base Child theme**, in order to add LESS CSS.
 You can create the file using your favourite text editor (we recommend [Sublime Text 2](http://www.sublimetext.com/2)).
-The file can remain blank for the time being, all that is required is that the file is named <strong>style.less</strong>.
+The file can remain blank for the time being, all that is required is that the file is named **style.less**.
 Once create you're free to start adding your custom CSS/LESS.

 We have provided an example `style.less` file, which can be added to your preferred customization method which you can download, extract and then upload using your favourite FTP client, to the following locations, depending on your customization method.